AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table to accelerate queries of MaxCompute data.md

     **Note:** :

     -   The data types of the fields in the foreign table must map those in the MaxCompute table.
 For more information about the mappings between data types, see [Data type mappings between MaxCompute and Hologres when you create a foreign table](/intl.en-US/Hologres SQL/Data types/Data types.md).
     -   Hologres allows you to execute the `IMPORT FOREIGN SCHEMA` statement to create multiple foreign tables at a time.
 For more information, see [IMPORT FOREIGN SCHEMA](/intl.en-US/Hologres SQL/DDL/SCHEMA/IMPORT FOREIGN SCHEMA.md).
 You can also create a node in the **Data Analytics** module of HoloStudio to execute the statement as scheduled.
-This way, the foreign table in Hologres can be synchronously updated when the MaxCompute table is updated.
-For more information, see [Hologres Data Analytics]().
     -   You can use Hologres to accelerate queries of only internal tables of MaxCompute.
 Queries of foreign tables and views of MaxCompute cannot be accelerated.
 3. Query data of the non-partitioned table by using the foreign table.